-2024 entry categories
+2025 entry categories

 The entry categories for the Australian Business Book Awards have been determined by the most common themes in business and business-related books.
-If you are considering entering the awards and you are not sure which category or which categories best suit your book, please contact the award organisers for advice.
+If you are considering entering the awards and you are not sure which category or categories best suit your book, please contact the award organisers for advice.

 Each book can be entered in one or two categories.
 The categories are selected in the entry form during the entry process.